Found in 32 Collections and/or Records:

 The Shuler Family Papers, 1893-1930, are comprised of one scrapbook of recipes and home remedies, three ledgers, and one State Normal School course notebook created by the Shuler family of Port Republic, Virginia.

-The Stephens and Yount Family Papers, 1812-1991 (bulk 1812-1938), primarily document the Richard Stephens family of Rockingham County, Virginia and his descendants.
-Materials include correspondence, receipts, financial documents, indentures, deeds, and ephemera.
+The Stephens and Yount Family Papers, 1812-1995, primarily document the Richard Stephens family of Rockingham County, Virginia and his descendants.
+Materials include correspondence, receipts, financial documents, indentures, deeds, photographs, and ephemera.

 The Thompson Family Papers, 1869-1944, document the lives of Benjamin F. Thompson and his immediate family.
 The collection includes correspondence, diaries, a weather journal, financial and legal documents, genealogical notes, and family photographs.